-It is important to try to prevent DKA in order to reduce morbidity and mortality associated with severe metabolic decompensation.11 This prevention can be accomplished through appropriate education, improved self-care and adherence, and consistent self-monitoring of blood glucose and ketones .12 DKA as an initial manifestation of T1DM is less amenable to prevention13, other than through surveillance in youth with a positive family history of diabetes, and increased public awareness of the symptoms of diabetes.
+It is important to try to prevent DKA in order to reduce morbidity and mortality associated with severe metabolic decompensation [11].
+This prevention can be accomplished through appropriate education, improved self-care and adherence, and consistent selfmonitoring of blood glucose and ketones [12].
+DKA as an initial manifestation of T1DM is less amenable to prevention [13], other than through surveillance in youth with a positive family history of diabetes, and increased public awareness of the symptoms of diabetes.
+The study aimed to identify the factors that can predict the development of DKA among patients with T1DM in Basrah.